 What is IR35?

-Those freelance contractors who fall under the IR35 rules will be liable to Schedule E taxation and National Insurance (N.I), following deductions for expenses.
-Income will be in the form of a 'deemed payment', following these deductions.
+The freelancers, contractors or those are self-employed that find themselves inside the IR35 will need to Schedule E taxation and National Insurance (N.I), following deductions for expenses.
+If effected, these freelancers income will be in the form of a 'deemed payment', following these deductions.

 Normal Section 198 expenses may still be claimed.
 In addition, there is a provision for other intermediary expenses of 5% of a contractor's turnover.